cpsc365/cpsc365.github.io/index.md

 <p></p>

+* Mar 29: Michal's Offie hours Apr 1 and Apr 8 @ 6:00pm changed to Mar 30 and Apr 6 @ 4:30pm.

 * Mar 17: Virtual class meetings on Mar 29 and 31

 * Mar 17: No office hours and discussion sessions from Mar 17 to Mar 27